odmarkj/wifi-manager/README.md

 It will scan for available networks nearby and present them in a dropdown for you to choose from.
 In case your SSID is not on the list (out of range, hidden SSID, etc) you can choose to specify a custom SSID by choosing `Other network` in the dropdown.

 ### Automatic reconnect
 In case the ESP32 is disconnected from the wifi it will automatically try to reconnect.
+I sometimes experience issues reconnecting so I have tried making it more fail-safe.

+You also have the option to call `.allowReboot()`/`.allowReboot(bool)` if you experience your ESP32 sometimes hang when trying to reconnect.
+This will allow the device to restart if it is unable to connect to the wifi.

 ### Support for gzip response
 If the request has a `Accept-Encoding` header set with support for gzip, it will send a compressed version of the wifi manager.
 The UI is 7.5kb in it original state.
 When minimized it is reduced to 4.4kb and when compressed it comes down to only 1.8kb.